DanielAndreasen/varcomb/README.md

     --ann_vcf1 FIRST \ # Optional
     --ann_vcf2 SECOND  # Optional
 ```
 This will generate a combined VCF called `combined.vcf`.
+Here `ann_vcf` is a
+way to annotate the respective VCF file in the info field with
-Note that `varcomb` does not
-compress the final VCF file.
+`Annotation=FIRST`.
+Note that `varcomb` does not compress the final VCF file.
 It is recommended the user does this:

 ```bash
 $ bgzip combined.vcf